felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 convinced that most people who suffer that condition don't realize it either.

-In my younger years, to the outsider, I must have looked like a virtuoso in everything I touched.
+In my younger years, to the outsider, I must have looked like a virtuoso of everything I touched.
 I could improvise on the piano with sensitivity at age 9 after a single year of home classes.
 I intuitively understood Mathematics from a young age up to well into my college years.
 Words